Mario-Youchia/FPGA-Stopwatch-System/README.md

 # FPGA Stopwatch System

 FPGA Stopwatch System is a SystemVerilog digital-design project for a four-digit stopwatch implemented through an FPGA-oriented workflow.
-The design combines cascaded digit counters, BCD-style digit handling, seven-segment display multiplexing, Quartus project configuration, and ModelSim simulation scripts.
+This design is a combination of cascaded digit counters, BCD style digit handling, seven segment display multiplexing, Quartus project configuration and ModelSim simulation scripts.

 ## Preview